filipmachala88/filipmachala88.github.io/Tension/README.md

 1. Did not have any website
 2. DJ is my friend

+Result of this project should be: Fully responsive website based on design without advanced functions

 ## Process

 I composed process into a few steps: